What is Too Damn Easy About? This cash gifting, pyramid scheme “opportunity” is a bizarre one you need to see to believe.

-Is Too Damn Easy a scam?
+Is Too Damn Easy another cash gifting scam?
 What is cash gifting?
 Are there cash gifting programs that work?
 How does Too Damn Easy work?
+Can you seriously get complete strangers to send you tens of thousands of dollars in the mail?

 I’ve reviewed all kinds of business opportunities online.
 From training platforms run by “gurus” who charge tens of thousands for their training, to survey sites like Swagbucks & Clixsense where you get paid pennies for your time.

-Finally, there are the complete rip-offs like copycat sites using a trusted name to offer a lesser product.
+Finally, there are the complete rip-offs like copycat sites that use a trusted name to offer a lesser product.
 I even got completely taken by this free watch scam targeting influencers on Instagram.
 Lesson learned!

 Unfortunately, Too Damn Easy falls into the last category.
 Too Damn Easy is all about cash gifting.
 I’m not talking about simply gifting cash to someone, I’m talking about the illegal practice that looks for suckers to send money with hopes of getting it back exponentially.